 How does facial recognition work?

-Although when broken down to the basics, all facial recognition techniques use data from a face in an image to compare it to the data already contained in the database, there are different techniques in which this data can be obtained.
+Although when broken down to the basics, all facial recognition techniques use data from a face in an image to compare it to the data already contained in the database, there are different techniques to obtain this data.

 Each one has its own ups and downs and might require different hardware and software to execute.